nggar/music-player/README.md

 ## Status
-maybe i will add more functionality in the future.
+Completed. <br>maybe i will add more functionality in the future.

 ## Credits